-Measure 3.1 aims to increase the number of inhabitants connected to an efficient and reliable sewerage system and a wastewater treatment system in line with EU requirements by funding the construction of a Waste Water treatment Plant (WWTP) and the extension of the sewerage network in Prilep.
-Measure 3.2 strives to encourage organised and high quality communal waste collection and disposal services in line with EU Directives by supporting a Project which will produce the Regional Waste Management Plans and Strategic Environmental Assessment for East and Northeast regions of the country.
+Measure 3.1 aims to increase the number of inhabitants connected to an efficient and reliable sewerage system and a wastewater treatment system in line with EU requirements, by funding the construction of a Waste Water Treatment Plant (WWTP) and the extension of the sewerage network in Prilep.
+Measure 3.2 strives to encourage organized and high quality communal waste collection and disposal services in line with EU Directives, by supporting a project that will produce the Regional Waste Management Plans and Strategic Environmental Assessment for East and Northeast regions of the country.

-The above priorities and objectives were developed on the bases of observations made back in 2007 when the OPRD was first issued, and were later revised in 2010 for the OP modification, however things have not changed rapidly in the meanwhile.
-Real environmental needs still demonstrate more or less the same challenges rightfully identified in the OP, such as: lack of infrastructure, lack of professional management, inappropriate public service, not satisfactory tariff system, etc. When it comes to the legal novelties, one cannot overlook the latest amendments to the Law on Environment63 and Law on Waters64, which represent milestones in the plethora of new legislative acts in the area of environment, emerging from the EU requirements and done with support by and technical assistance from the EU.
-Both laws complemented by accompanying by-laws are compliant with the EU requirements in both fields.
-While the Law on environment modernised the strategic environmental assessment, the long awaited modification to the Law on waters introduced a holistic approach by designating the MoEPP as a single authority responsible for the water sector in the country65.
-Furthermore, the Second National Environmental Action Plan has been adopted followed by the Waste Strategy of the country 2008-2020 and Medium Term National Waste Management Plan 2009-201566, all in line with EU legislation and tendencies.
+The above priorities and objectives were developed on the bases of observations made in 2007, when the OPRD was first issued, and were later revised in 2010 for the OP modification; however, the situation on the ground has not changed swiftly in the interim.
+Real environmental needs still demonstrate more or less the same challenges rightfully identified in the OP, such as a lack of infrastructure, lack of professional management, inappropriate public service, an unsatisfactory tariff system, etc. When it comes to legal novelties, one cannot overlook the latest amendments to the Law on Environment75 and Law on Waters76, which represent milestones in the plethora of new legislative acts in the area of environment, emerging from the EU requirements and done with support by and the technical assistance of the EU.
+Both laws are complemented by accompanying by-laws that are compliant with EU requirements in both fields.
+While the Law on environment modernized strategic environmental assessment, the long awaited modification to the Law on Waters introduced a holistic approach, by designating the MoEPP as a single authority responsible for the water sector in the country.77Furthermore, the Second National Environmental Action Plan has been adopted, followed by the Waste Strategy of the Country 2008-2020 and the Medium Term National Waste Management Plan 2009-2015,78 all in line with EU legislation and tendencies.